tudasc/TypeART/README.md

 ## Why use it?

-Low-level C APIs often rely on `void*` pointers for generic types, requiring users to manually specify type and size - a process prone to errors.
-Examples for type unsafe APIs include the Message-Passing Interface (MPI), checkpointing libraries and numeric solver libraries.
-TypeART simplifies verification, ensuring, for example, that a `void*` argument corresponds to an array of expected type `T` with length `n`.
+Low-level C APIs often rely on `void*` pointers for generic types, requiring users to specify type and size manually, a process prone to errors.
+Examples of type-unsafe APIs include the Message-Passing Interface (MPI), checkpointing libraries, and numeric solver libraries.
+TypeART facilitates verification by ensuring, for example, that a `void*` argument corresponds to an array of expected type `T` with length `n`.

 ### Use Case: MUST - A dynamic MPI correctness checker

 MUST \[[MU13](#ref-must-2013)\], a dynamic MPI correctness checker, detects issues like deadlocks or mismatched MPI datatypes.
 For more details, visit its [project page](https://www.hpc.rwth-aachen.de/must/).

 MUST intercepts MPI calls for analysis but cannot deduce the *effective* type of `void*` buffers in MPI APIs.
-TypeART addresses this by tracking memory (de-)allocations relevant to MPI communication in user code, allowing MUST to validate type compatibility between MPI buffers and declared datatypes.
+TypeART addresses this by tracking memory allocations relevant to MPI communication in user code, allowing MUST to validate type compatibility between MPI buffers and declared datatypes.

 #### Type checking for MPI calls